polius/meteornext-docs/docs/guides/administration.md

 This option is useful to add an extra security layer to the Administration panel.
 Let's make an example to better understand it.

 Imagine that in your company all users are accessing the Meteor app through `meteor.yourcompany.io`, admins included.
-In this scenario if a non-admin user could guess the credentials of an admin user, he/she would be able to login as an admin.
+In this scenario, if a non-admin user could guess the credentials of an admin user, he/she would be able to log in as an admin.

-To prevent this hypothetical situation you could setup another url such as `meteor-admin.yourcompany.io` pointing also to the Meteor application, and add this url to the `Administration URL` field.
+To prevent this hypothetical situation, you could set up another URL such as `meteor-admin.yourcompany.io` pointing also to the Meteor application, and add this URL to the `Administration URL` field.
-Finally you could restrict by network (a VPN for example) that only a set of users (the admin ones) could have access to this new url.
+Finally, you could restrict by network (a VPN for example) that only a set of users (the admin ones) could have access to this new URL.
 In this way, although a non-admin user could know an admin account, he/she would not be able to access to the admin panel.

-Mind that if a user accesses to a url different than the one set in `Administration URL`, he/she won't be able to access the admin panel (even if accesses with an admin account).
+Mind that if a user accesses to an URL different from the one set in `Administration URL`, he/she won't be able to access the admin panel (even if accesses with an admin account).

 :::warning
 If you set this field by mistake and therefore you lose access to the administration panel, keep in mind that this option can be reverted by changing a value in the database where Meteor resides.